COVID-19 has been a disaster for many people globally, one reason being the effect of the pandemic on the cost of living.

-The British colonial overlords probably intended the protectorates to operate in a symmetrical manner with no part of the amalgam claiming superiority over the other.
-And at independence in 1960, Nigeria became a federation, resting firmly on a tripod of three federating regions-Northern, Eastern and Western Regions.
+The British colonial overlords probably intended the protectorates to operate symmetrically with no part of the amalgam claiming superiority over the other.
+This arrangement conferred on the fledgling country the form of the Biblical trinity.

-Each of the regions was economically and politically viable to steer its own ship, yet mutual suspicion among them was rife.
-In fact, regional loyalty surpassed nationalistic fervour with each of the three regions at a juncture threatening secession.
+Take, as an illustration, the federating units were meant to enjoy some level of independence, yet mutual suspicion among them was rife as regional loyalty surpassed nationalistic fervour, with each of the three regions at a juncture threatening secession.

-The late Premier of the Western Region once described Nigeria as a “mere geographical expression” and later threatened “we (Western Region) shall proclaim self-government and proceed to assert it” a euphemism for secession.
+The late Premier of the Western Region once described Nigeria as a “mere geographical expression” and later threatened “we (Western Region) shall proclaim self-government and proceed to assert it”, a euphemism for secession.